anti-machinee/AWS-Foundation/practices/sagemaker/project_1/prac_project_1.md

 # Introduction
-- This project follows [1] which is an AWS document
+- This project is "Create Regression or Classification Jobs for Tabular Data Using the AutoML API"
-- This project is about creating an experiment using SageMaker Autopilot
 - For concept learning purpose, the coding is not be completed
-- My works in in Steps section

 # Requirements
 - See [1]